dsiufl/www.dsiufl.org-2016/_members/jindal_shruti.md

 ---
-Talia is a first year graduate student in Computer Science.
+Shruti is a first year graduate student in Computer Science.

 Interests:
 <li>Data Analytics</li>